 The key to keeping costs low is by securing prizes that are donated, so you don’t have to spend money purchasing prizes.
-You may even find a local printer who would be interested in donating the actual tickets!
+You may even find a local printer who would be interested in donating the actual tickets.
 You’ll also want to source a variety of prizes that will appeal to a broad audience including unique one-of-a kind items.

-Here are some prizes that attract many people’s attention:
+Here are some prizes that attract attention

 - Sports Memorabilia: Autographed items from local sports celebrities and/or tickets to sporting events. (especially good for a sports fundraiser).

-- Travel: Free airline tickets or exciting weekend get-way. (check out “no risk auction items” for more details)
+- Travel: Free airline tickets or exciting weekend get-way.

 - Gift Certificates: These are great secondary prizes and could include any local stores, movie theaters or chain restaurants.

 - Sourcing Prizes: Reach out to members of your organization and local community to see if anyone has something of value to contribute, or possibly knows a celebrity who could donate autographed memorabilia.
 Be sure to contact local businesses that may want to give-back to the community or gain awareness through donating a prize.
+If you can’t get items donations, you can also consider purchasing great items on consignment.

 - Raffle Ticket Sales: Raffle ticket prices should be high enough to reflect the value of the prize and raise the funds needed, but shouldn’t be so high that nobody will buy a ticket!